mathematiger/Hands_on_GraphXAI/README.md

 3. `explainers_to_test="['gnnex', 'gcam', 'subx', 'pgex']"` Choose a list if explainers here, which subgraph-explanations you want to visualize.

 You find the visualizations in the `content_fds/plots_explainers` folder.
 Remark: This deletes itself each time the code is called.

+## 3. Challenge: Generate the Input-Data, which maximize the GNN

+Goal: For a pre-trained GNN, create input-data, which maximize the GNN.
+The GNN learned to classify nodes, whether they are in a particular motif or not, so finding this motif would be a first step.

+To start, run `./find_motif.sh`

+How to create input-data:

+1. Edges: in the list `own_graph`, add edges between node-ids to the list as pairs.
+E.g., the list `[(0,1), (1,2)]` created a graph with three nodes and two (undirected) edges.
+Please ensure, that you use node-ids consecutively, and not jump over an integer (e.g. `[(0,1), (1,3)]` would be wrong).
+Please do not create more than 6 nodes.

+2. Node-Features: Each node has 1 feature, which can be set in the list `own_features`.
+In the motif, nodes have features in `{1,2,3}` (but you can use any features you want).
+The first element will set the node-feature for the node with id 0, the second element the node-feature for the node with id 1, etc. Please ensure, that you choose a feature for each created node.

+Competition: The GNN gives feedback for a node being in the motif as a real number.
+This feedback is summed up and the person wins, who's graph gives the highest feedback.